FOSTER

 The RRH Code of Conduct must be read, understood and signed by all who wish to undertake voluntary foster caring for RRH.

-Please note: all foster animals must be checked over semi-regulaly by the Foster Coordinator.
-This means that all foster carers must be availble to bring animals to the rescue for scheduled appointments between 9-3 on Saturday's.
+Please note: All foster animals must be checked over semi-regularly by the Foster Coordinator.
+This means that all foster carers must be available to meet with the Foster Coordinator via appointment.
 The frequency of appointments depends on the complexity of the animals situation.